SaleemShahdi/SystemsProgramming_PA2/README.md

+My code is in PA2 Code/kernel.c

+My makefile is in PA2 Code/makefile

 <p align="center"><strong>Programming Assignment 2: C Kernels (100 points)</strong></p>

 The goal of this assignment is to become familiar with C kernels.
 A kernel is a function or library you call from a higher level language, such Python or Java.
 Your task is to write a C kernel,an equivalent Python function, and measure the performance differences between them.